 - Keep the interview moving: Be friendly and welcome the subject.
 Give them context before introducing the prototype and explain that some parts might not work.
 Ask them to think aloud and use simple nudges and open-ended questions (Who/what/where/when/how?) to help them articulate.

 - Debrief at the end of day: After all the interviews are done, take time to go over the notes you’ve taken and look for patterns.
 Make a list of these and compare them to your long-term goals.

 At the end of the week, you should make a decision about what to do next.
 Do you want to try another prototype based on the user interviews?
 Fix what you’ve made and try again?
 Start from scratch?
 Put the prototype into production?

 Whatever you choose, you’ll have a map of how to get there and real-world research to back up your decisions.

 Want help getting the most out of your design sprint?
-Well, that’s exactly what I do here at Sprintwell.
+Well, that’s exactly what we do here at Sprintwell.

-We have years of experience facilitating design sprints at companies like LinkedIn, Medallia, SoundHound, Springs Global, and Resolve, which is led by Dr. Tom Frieden – former Director of the Centers for Disease Control and Prevention.
+We have years of experience facilitating design sprints (and more) at companies like LinkedIn, Medallia, Capital Group, SoundHound, Springs Global, Indigo, and Resolve.
 We also teach and mentor at the Stanford d.school, General Assembly, and 500 Startups.

 10 design sprints that launched million-dollar companies and products